Paradise Diving Malta, for Scuba Diving in Malta.

 Plongee a Malte

-Diving the wrecks off Malta and Gozo's Coastline.
+Diving the wrecks off Malta, Gozo and Comino.

 The P29 Minesweeper Patrol Boat